 We often get comments on how confident, happy, and calm our guinea pigs are and this didn’t happen through chance.
 The more time and love you put into caring for your guinea pigs, the more love you will get back.

-Lap time is an important part of bonding as it gives you one on one time with them to just enjoy being with each other.
-I often find myself just chatting away to our little piggies as they listen, Chocolate, in particular, will just lie down and listen to me whilst Orange climbs right up to my face!
+Lap time is an important part of bonding.
+It gives you one on one time with them to just enjoy being with each other.
+I often find myself just chatting away to our little piggies.
+They actually listen too!
+Chocolate, in particular, will just lie down and listen to me whilst Orange climbs right up to my face!

-Without lap time your guinea pig will stay scared of being picked up or held and will always run for cover when approached.
+Without lap time your guinea pig will stay scared of being picked up or held.
+It will always run for cover when approached.
 They won’t respond to your voice and will always hide whenever you are near.

 How to introduce lap time